marcuschen001/EE399-A-HW4/README.md

 Parabolic Model: 2.1255393483520155, 8.71366660302094
 19th degree polynomial model: 0.028351481277572182, 28626352734.19632
 ```
 the training mean square error is worse than all the ones using traditional models.
-The FFNN has a larger error than the linear model when predicting the testing data, but beats the parabolic and polynomial model by over 3 and millions respectively, and remains consistent with the training value.
+The FFNN has a larger error than the linear model when predicting the testing data by a factor of 1.5, but beats the parabolic and polynomial model by over 3 and millions respectively, and remains consistent with the training value.

 Based on a FFNN model going over 100 epochs using the first 10 and last 10 points as training data the results are,
 ```